Teaching Support

 Pedagogy Breakfasts

 We recently began what we hope will become a tradition, hosting monthly, informal discussions on effective pedagogy open to all Cooper faculty.
-The breakfasts (curtailed for now by the pandemic) are held off-campus at a nearby diner.
+The breakfasts are held outdoors on the Alumni Roof Terrace.
 To keep the group at a good size for discussion, faculty spots are limited.

 Faculty Development Workshops

-The Center hosts a growing number of faculty development workshops each year (with at least eight planned for the 2020-21 academic year).
+The Center hosts a number of faculty development workshops each year (with at least eight planned for the 2021-22 academic year).
 The workshops attract faculty from the three schools and HSS, creating a vibrant, growing teaching community that stretches across the disciplines.
 Topics focus on strategies that promote effective teaching and better student learning.
-Watch here for the spring semester schedule.